amineNouabi/arm-stabilizer/README.md

 ## Introduction

 This project is about stabilizing a rotating arm.
-The arm is mounted on a pivot and is free to rotate in the horizontal plane.
+The arm is mounted on a pivot and is free to rotate in the vertical plane.

 <img src="resources/function.png">

-The goal is to stabilize the arm in the horizontal position.
-The arm is equipped with two motors that can apply a torque to the arm.
+The goal is to stabilize the arm in the horizontal position (angle = 0).
+The arm is equipped with two motors and their propellers that can apply a torque to the arm.
 The motor is controlled by a microcontroller.
 The microcontroller reads the angle of the arm and applies a torque to the arm to stabilize it.

 ## 3D model